aimannajjar/ANTaggedTextView/README.md

 ![ANTaggedTextView screenshot](https://s3.amazonaws.com/aimannajjar.com/assets/images/portfolio/ANTaggedTextView.png)

-ANTaggedTextView is basically Cocoa NSTextView and NSTextFiled subclasses that enable you to use `NSAttributedString` to display linkable Facebook-like tags in your text field.
+ANTaggedTextView is basically Cocoa NSTextView and NSTextFiled subclasses that enable you to use `NSAttributedString` to display linkable Facebook-like tags in your text views and fields (also works well when in a view-basled NSTableView).
 Unfortunately I currently only have an OS X implementation.
 Please keep in mind that I have built this after only a few weeks of learning Cocoa, pull requests are encouraged :-)

 ## Usage